A very popular snack at our house: mashed sweet potatoes and chorizo sausage fried up together in a savory fritter.

 For the Fritters:

-- Canola oil: 4 teaspoons for cooking ingredients; 3 cups more for frying the fritters
+- Vegetable oil: 4 teaspoons for cooking ingredients; 3 cups more for frying the fritters

 - 8 ounces spicy chorizo sausage